CloseClose

 Psoriasis is a chronic skin condition that causes redness, flaking and inflammation.

-Psoriasis is a chronic skin condition that causes redness, flaking and inflammation.
-With this skin condition, skin cells grow too fast.
-As skin cells form, they move to the surface and form thick, red or white patches of skin.
-These thick patches are also known as plaques.
-This thickening often occurs on the elbows, feet, hands, scalp, knees or lower back.
+Psoriasis is a chronic skin condition that causes redness, flaking, and inflammation.
+It occurs when skin cells grow too fast.
+As they form, they move to the surface and form thick, red, or white skin patches, also known as plaques.
+This thickening often occurs on the elbows, feet, hands, scalp, knees, or lower back.

 Experts believe that this chronic skin condition results from the immune system overreacting.
-When infection is present in the body, the immune system sends out white blood cells to destroy bacteria, viruses and fungi.
-The immune system is comprised of T cells that circulate the body looking for foreign substances.
-In psoriatic patients, instead of destroying bacteria and viruses, the T cells end up on the skin.
+When infection occurs in the body, the immune system sends out white blood cells to destroy bacteria, viruses, and fungi.
+The immune system also comprises T cells circulating the body, looking for foreign substances.
+However, instead of destroying bacteria and viruses in psoriatic patients, the T cells end up on the skin.

-Psoriasis has many symptoms, including itching, swollen joints, pitted nails and tenderness to the skin.
-There are many things that can cause the symptoms of psoriasis to increase, including stress, weather and infections.
+Psoriasis has many symptoms, including itching, swollen joints, pitted nails, and tenderness to the skin.
+Stress, weather, and infections can all increase the symptoms of psoriasis.

 At Home Options

-There are many at home options you can do to help care for your psoriasis.
-The following list of at home options can help ease your suffering and symptoms.
+There are many home-based options for caring for your psoriasis.
+The following list of home-based options can help ease your suffering and symptoms.

 Dietary Supplements

-Fish oil, evening primrose oil, milk thistle and vitamin D can help improve the symptoms.
-In addition to taking these supplements orally, they can be applied directly to the skin to help diminish redness and thickening of the skin.
+Fish oil, evening primrose oil, milk thistle, and vitamin D can help improve the symptoms.
+In addition to taking these supplements orally, they can be applied directly to the skin to diminish redness and thickening.

 Moisturize

-Keep your skin moist by using creams and lotions.
-Many sufferers have reported that aloe vera gel, shea butter and cocoa butter helps to relieve the pain associated with psoriasis.
-Choose pure sensitive skin moisturizers and lotions to help prevent flare-ups.
+Use creams and lotions to keep your skin moist.
+Many sufferers have reported that aloe vera gel, shea butter, and cocoa butter help relieve the pain associated with psoriasis.
+Choose pure, sensitive skin moisturizers and lotions to help prevent flare-ups.

 Bathe

 Take cool baths to relieve red, irritated skin.
-Adding Epsom's salt, olive oil, mineral oil or milk to lukewarm water and soaking for a half an hour can help alleviate itching and allow those scaly plaques to absorb moisture.
+Adding Epsom salt, olive oil, mineral oil, or milk to lukewarm water and soaking for half an hour can help alleviate itching and allow scaly plaques to absorb moisture.

 Light Therapy

-Expose the skin to ultraviolet light for short periods of time to help with your psoriasis.
+Exposing the skin to ultraviolet light for short periods can help with psoriasis.
 Light therapy can be performed at home using specialized phototherapy units or in a doctor's office.
-In order for this type of therapy to be effective, it must be done consistently.
-Although some people prefer a doctor's office, many prefer to purchase a light therapy unit for use at home.
+It must be done consistently for this type of therapy to be effective.
+Although some prefer a doctor's office, many prefer buying a light therapy unit at home.
 This allows them to use phototherapy to help combat their psoriasis.

 Things to Avoid

-Although there are no foods that have been proven to help prevent flare ups, researchers do recommend a balanced diet and healthy lifestyle to improve the body's immune system.
-When it comes to psoriasis, there are many things you can do to help prevent symptom flare ups.
+Although no foods have been proven to help prevent flare-ups, researchers do recommend a balanced diet and healthy lifestyle to improve the body's immune system.
+When it comes to psoriasis, there are many things you can do to help prevent symptom flare-ups.

 Avoid Injury

 Injuries to the skin can increase the risk of psoriasis.
-When an injury occurs, the body signals for new skin to be formed over the cut or scratch.
-If you suffer from psoriasis, this can cause thickening to occur.
+When an injury occurs, the body signals new skin to form over the cut or scratch.
+If you have psoriasis, it can cause thickening to occur.

 How To Treat Psoriasis